stevemussmann/admixturePipeline/README.md

 This script creates a folder named "data" in the directory on your machine from which you launched the Docker container.
 You can put any input files for AdmixPipe v3.0 into this folder and they will be accessible inside the container (in /app/data/).
 Any outputs written to this folder and any of its subdirectories will still be accessible after you exit the container.
 If you write any output to other locations inside the container, they will be lost upon exit.
 All required AdmixPipe modules (i.e., all except submitClumpak.py) have been setup within the container and will function with the commands provided throughout the remainder of this documentation.

 ### Manual Setup
 Due to the many (sometimes complex) dependencies required by this pipeline, manual installation is not advised.
-However, if you insist upon installing the pipeline manually, you should get started by, cloning this repository.
+However, if you insist upon installing the pipeline manually, you should get started by cloning this repository.
 Then install the program dependencies listed below.

 #### Program Dependencies
 The complete pipeline has five external program dependencies that must be installed.
 The modules from which they are called are listed below each program name: